 Qarth is on the Jade Gates, which link the Summer Sea to the fabled Jade Sea.
 The Sand Road connects Qarth north to Bayasabhad, while other routes lead east to Asabhad and west to Qarkash.
 Qarth's prime position makes it the gateway between the lands of Westeros, Free Cities and Slaver's Bay, and more eastern lands such as Asshai, the Shadow Lands, and Yi Ti.
 Qarth has been described as the center of the world.

 Having managed to successfully remain the crucial commerce point for centuries, Qarth is absolutely brimming with wealth; the city's architecture makes a grand display.
 Its buildings painted in shades of rose, violet, and umber.
 Its streets are lined with bronze statues, its fountains carved to form the shapes of fantastic creatures, and its thoroughfares lined with arches of bronze decorated in precious stones.

-Upon her arrival it seems to Daenerys that all the colours that had been missing from Vaes Tolorro had found their way to Qarth; buildings crowd about her about her fantastical as a fever dream in shades of rose, violet, and umber.
-She passes under a bronze arch fashioned in the likeness of two snakes mating, their scales are delicate flakes of jade, obsidian and lapis lazuli.
-Slim towers stand taller than any Dany has ever seen, and elaborate fountains fill eve square, wrought in the shapes of griffins and dragons and manticores.
+Buildings in Qarth crowd about as a fever dream in shades of rose, violet, and umber.
+Decoration includes a bronze arch fashioned in the likeness of two snakes mating, their scales are delicate flakes of jade, obsidian and lapis lazuli.
+Slim towers stand tall, and elaborate fountains fill every square, wrought in the shapes of griffins and dragons and manticores.